Wilderness & Environmental Medicine Fellowship

 As part of the Fellowship, salary support is provided for a 6-week deployment to Greenland as the expedition medic.
 During the rest of the year, fellows will enjoy multiple opportunities to teach, master technical rescue skills, and complete a research project within the field of wilderness medicine.

 Clinical responsibilities include 8 clinical shifts per month as an attending physician at the University of Colorado Hospital Emergency Department.
-Additionally, wilderness fellows are expected to assist in the care of patients through the Travel, Expedition and Altitude Medicine (TEAM) clinic.

 The academic year is divided into 12 teaching modules designed to comprehensively cover the breadth of topics within the field of wilderness medicine.
 Fellows are expected to completed assigned readings for self-study, followed by didactic review sessions given core wilderness faculty.
 Topic examples includes altitude medicine, heat illness, search and rescue, wilderness orthopedics, and cold injuries.